 In this long session, another new IAP offer appeared.
 It was Christmas time, so the offer was called a “Merry Mistletoe Pack”.
 This bundle deal offered coins, XP, and spins, all for $4.99.
 This offer was time-limited and lasted only 5 minutes, much shorter than the previous ones.
 For that period of time, it was also present on the home screen.

 In this play session, I was offered another seasonal discount, but this time a bit different.
 It was called the “Christmas Present Pack” and offered spins, coins, chests, and XP.
-According to the offer, it was 400% more valuable than the standard offers, coming with a price of $6.99.
+According to the offer, it was 400% more valuable than the standard offers, at a price of $6.99.

 On my last day of playing, I opened the game and came across yet another seasonal bundle deal.

 This time, it was a “New Year Special Pack”.
-It was a limited, 2-hour offer priced at $4.99, bringing 550% more value than the standard store offers.
+It was a limited, 2-hour offer priced at $4.99, offering 550% more value than the standard store offers.

-After this time-limited offer was gone, another seasonal offer appeared.
+After this time-limited offer was gone, another seasonal one appeared.

 Coin Master In-App Ads